Common Elephant's Foot Elephantopus tomentosus

 -

-Elephant's foot is a wildflower in the Asteraceae (daisy family) native from Texas to the southeastern U.S.A.
+Elephant's foot is a wildflower in the daisy family (Asteraceae) native throughout the Southeast as far as Texas.
 It can be found growing in its natural habitat of fairly dry woodlands and woodland borders.
-It may also be found in disturbed areas such as roadsides, clear cut, or burned locations.
+It may also be found in disturbed areas such as roadsides, clear-cut or burned locations.
+The specific epithet is Latin for "tomentose," which means densely covered in short, soft hairs.

 It prefers average, well-drained soil in full sun to partial shade.
 It has a short rhizome and grows quickly to a height of 2 feet with pink or purple flowers.
-The leaves form at the base of the plants, are of various sizes, overlap each other around the stem, and lay flat close to the ground.
-The flowering stalk has no leaves, with the exception of the bracts under the flowers.
+The leaves, in a rosette at the base of the plants, are of various sizes, overlap each other around the stem and lie flat close to the ground.
+The flowering stem is generally bare except for the three large bracts under the flower heads.

-Insects, Diseases, and Other Plant Problems: Because of its aggressive tendencies and ability to self-seed easily is it not recommended as a landscape plant.
-The growth habit (leaves forming just above ground level) tends to smother out other plant growth and because the leaves are so close to the ground a weed trimmer is fairly useless in managing them.
+Insects, Diseases, and Other Plant Problems: Because of its aggressive tendencies and ability to self-seed easily, it is not recommended as a landscape plant.
+The growth habit (leaves forming just above ground level) tends to smother out other plant growth.
+The leaves are so close to the ground that a weed trimmer or mower is fairly useless in managing them.

 - See this plant in the following landscape: